-Fieldwork, leading to one written report based on a fieldwork question.
-Students collect and analyse information followed by an evaluation.
+One written report based on a fieldwork question.
+Students collect and analyze information followed by an evaluation.

-Assessment components (SL/HL) Weighting Paper 1 (1 hour 30 minutes) 40% (SL) Syllabus content: Core theme 25% (HL) Section A: Students answer all short-answer questions.
-(45 marks) 20 /0 (112) Section B: Students answer one extended response (essay) question.
-(15 marks) $\dot{}$ Section $\dot{A}$ and section B are common to both SL and HL assessment.
-Paper 2 (1 hour 20 minutes/2 hours) Syllabus content: Two/three optional themes Students answer two/three structured questions based on stimulus material, 25% (CL) each selected from a different optional theme.
-For each theme there is a choice of two questions.
-(20 marks per question) 35% (SL) 35% (HL) This paper is common to both SL and HL assessment.
-Paper 3 (1 hour) Syllabus content: Higher level extension 20% (HL) Students answer one of three essay questions.
-(25 marks) This paper is a part of the HL assessment only.
-Internal assessment (20 hours) 25% (SL) This component is internally assessed by the teacher and externally 20% (HL) moderated by the IB at the end of the course.
-Syllabus content: Any topic from the syllabus Written report based on fieldwork.
-Maximum 2,500 words (30 marks) This paper is common to both SL and HL assessment.
+Assessment components (SL/HL) Weighting Paper 1 (1 hour 30 minutes/ 2 hours 15 minutes) Syllabus content: Geographic themes (2 options for SL / 3 options for HL) 35% (SL and HL) Each option has a structured question and one extended answer question from a choice of two.
+(20 [10 + 10] marks per option) Paper 2 (1 hour 15 minutes) Syllabus content: Geographic perspectives - global change 40% (SL) 25% (HL) Section A: Three structured questions, based on each SL/HL core unit (30 marks) 2070 (112) Section B: Infographic or visual stimulus, with structured questions (10 marks) Section C: One extended answer question from a choice of two (20 (10 marks) Paper 3 (1 hour) Syllabus content: Higher level core extension - global interactions 20% (HL) Choice of three extended answer questions, with two parts, based on each HL core unit (28 marks - Part A: 12 marks; Part B: 16 marks) This paper is a part of the HL assessment only.
+Internal assessment (20 hours) This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+25% (SL) 20% (HL) Syllabus content: Any topic from the syllabus Written report based on fieldwork.
+Maximum 2,500 words (25 marks) This paper is common to both SL and HL assessment.

 Geography covers such a broad range of skills and knowledge that your preparation for almost any career path will be improved.
-Future career opportunities will include, but are not restricted to; business management and administration; finance and banking; sales and marketing; travel and tourism; town planning and environmental work; and let's not forget teaching, volcanology, oceanography and many more!
+Future career opportunities will include, but are not restricted to; business management and administration; finance and banking; sales and marketing; travel and tourism; town planning and landscape architecture; environmental work and let's not forget teaching, volcanology, oceanography and many more!